t4kuya/credate/README.md

 # credate
-credate is a improved version of wc
+credate is a improved version of wc.

 # Table of Contents
 - [Description](#Description)